cloe-lang/doc/overview/concept.md

 # Concept

-Abstract concepts lying under Coel are described here for better understanding of why the language looks so.
+Abstract concepts lying under Cloe are described here for better understanding of why the language looks so.

 ## Modeling programs